Samba Schutte: Biography

-Schutte was born in Mauritania in 1983, the son of a Muslim Mother and Christian Dutch national.
+Schutte was born in Mauritania in 1983, the son of a Muslim mother and Christian Dutch national.
 At the age of two, he moved to Ethiopia, as his father worked for a non-governmental organization.
 Schutte attended Sandford International School in Addis Ababa.
 When he was 12, his father purchased the video game Steven Spielberg's Director's Chair, and it was at this moment that Schutte decided to become an actor.
 In 2001, he moved to the Netherlands to study theater at the Utrecht School of the Arts.
 He visited Ethiopia for the last time in 2002.
-Schutte also began performing at comedy clubs and joined the Comedy Explosion, a comedy collective, in 2004.
+Schutte began performing at comedy clubs and joined the Comedy Explosion, a comedy collective, in 2004.
 In 2006, Schutte won the Jury and Audience Award at the Leids Cabaret Festival.
 He toured the country doing comedy shows for several years.
-Schutte was a writer and presenter for the Dutch version of "The Daily Show" known as De nieuwste show.
+Schutte was a writer and presenter for the Dutch version of The Daily Show known as De nieuwste show.

 Schutte moved to Los Angeles in 2011 to pursue comedy and acting, receiving the visa for Aliens of Extraordinary Abilities.
 Several months after arriving in the United States, he won a competition at The Comedy Store and became a regular performer.
 Schutte met his wife in Los Angeles, as she was the producer for a film he was auditioning for.
 Schutte has performed in several films, TV series, and video games, and has voice-over work for audiobooks.
 Schutte had a role in the 2016 film The Tiger Hunter.
 In 2019, Schutte was cast as Hakim in the TV series Sunnyside.
 His character is an Ethiopian heart surgeon who works as a taxi driver in New York until he gets a better opportunity.
 It was the first time an Ethiopian character was portrayed on an American sitcom.
 Schutte related to the role, as he was also an immigrant gaining a foothold in a new country.

+In 2025, Schutte co-starred in the Apple TV series Pluribus.

 Schutte speaks four languages: English, French, Dutch and Amharic.
 He suffers from the pigmentation disease vitiligo, but has managed to keep it under control after fearing it would be the end of his comedy career.